- Headline changes

 - whether the applicant has provided sufficient evidence to enable the decisionmaker to assess the likelihood of the source of income or funds being available to them during the period of limited leave applied for; and

-- the extent to which this source of income or funds is relied upon by the applicant to meet the minimum income requirement under Appendix FM.
+- the extent to which this source of income or funds is relied upon by the applicant to meet the income requirement under Appendix FM.
 This is because it is necessary to assess the extent of the risk that the requirement will not, in fact, continue to be met over the whole course of the applicant’s leave, because the source proves not to be genuine or sustainable

 The type of leave granted

-This interpretation by the Home Office is arguably challenge.
+This interpretation by the Home Office is arguably up for challenge.
 The Supreme Court did not decide there was a separate route to settlement but that alternative forms of income could be used to meet the Minimum Income Rule on the ‘regular’ route to settlement.
 If, during that 10-year route, the applicant can subsequently meet the Minimum Income Rule she or he can apply later to enter the 5-year route to settlement.

 Whichever route to settlement is granted, the children of the applicant or partner will be granted leave of the same duration and subject to the same conditions as their parent regardless of whether it is in their best interests to be granted a shorter duration of leave.